sdqali/site/content/blog/2025-11-27-keeping-a-mid-2011-macbook-air-running-with-linux.markdown

 ```

 ### Function Key
 I want to be able to use the Function keys as plain Function keys by default.
-I was able to get that working by modifying the `hid_apple` module parameters[^7]:
+I was able to get that working by modifying the `hid_apple` kernel module's parameters[^7] [^12].

 ```shell
 echo options hid_apple fnmode=2 | sudo tee -a /etc/modprobe.d/hid_apple.conf